+In most metazoans, the hypoxia-inducible factor (HIF) pathway is essential for maintaining oxygen homeostasis in response to hypoxia (Samenza 2007).
+However, in sponges and ctenophores, the likely sister-lineages to other metazoans (Feuda et al. 2017), key components of the HIF pathway, including orthologs for HIFa and HIFb, are absent (Mills et al. 2018).
+HIFa is a transcription factor responsible for triggering metabolic adaptation to deoxygenation in most metazoans (Samenza 2007).
+Due to the absence of HIFa in sponges, the mechanisms of tolerance to hypoxia and anoxia are largely unknown (Mills et al. 2018).

-Since parts of the hypoxia-inducible factor (HIF) pathway, which mediates the hypoxic responses in other animals, are lacking in sponges (Mills et al. 2018), we hypothesized that the sponge microbiome may play a role in their deoxygenation tolerance.
-Sponges can host diverse microbiomes that perform vital functions and can constitute large portions of their biomass (Wilkinson 1978).
+The sponge microbiome may play a role in sponge deoxygenation tolerance.Sponges can host diverse microbiomes that perform vital functions and can constitute large portions of their biomass (Wilkinson 1978).
 The host and microbiome together are referred to as a ‘holobiont’ (Webster and Taylor 2012).
 Some sponge symbionts have anaerobic capabilities, including sulfate reduction (Hoffmann et al. 2005), denitrification, and anaerobic ammonium oxidation (anammox) (Hoffmann et al. 2009).
 In V. pourtalesii, the microbial community is thought to be specialized for the low-oxygen conditions in which it lives (Bayer et al. 2020).